yuanhaowang1213/imaging_sim/doc/experiment.md

-With BK7 dispersion enabled, the smallest PSF occurs near ~500 nm and grows toward both spectral ends.
+**Observation**: With BK7 dispersion enabled, the smallest PSF occurs near ~500 nm and grows toward both spectral ends.
 This matches expectation: the effective focal length shifts with λ (chromatic focus), so a single sensor position cannot be perfectly focused for all wavelengths.

 ### Through-focus (D2 sweep)